863zq/863zq.github.io/index.md

 Engaged in an intern position at He Ying, a pioneering startup located in Shenzhen, known for its collaboration with JEEP to develop co-branded Android smartwatches.

 Played a crucial role in gathering and analyzing user experience feedback from pre-release smartwatch models, providing insightful recommendations to enhance product quality and user satisfaction.

-# Extracurricular Activities

-### Student Union of Shenzhen International Graduate School, Tsinghua University (09/2017 - 10/2018)

-Operated the official WeChat account, published over 100 posts that collectively received more than 50,000 views.

-Served as the group leader for a four-student team to Chaozhou, Guangdong (22/07/2018 - 27/22/2018).
-Conducted comprehensive investigations into the local ceramics, electronics, and tea industries, resulting in highly praised assessments.

-### Student Union of Honors College, Northwestern Polytechnical University (10/2013 - 12/2015)

-Operated the official WeChat and Weibo accounts, published over 300 posts that collectively received more than 100,000 views.

-Contributed to the welcoming ceremony for the new students (10/2018) by serving as one of the hosts.

 # Miscellaneous Information